Templates with generic content

 - Technical writer

 - Documentation manager

 - Content strategist

 - Information governance

-We are many things to many people; we take complex information and make it accessible to people who may need to accomplish a task or goal.
+Firstly we have the widest skill-set.
+We take complex information and make it accessible to people who may need to accomplish a task or goal.
 We need to understand what can be a complicated process and write detailed instructions, including process diagrams (PCI, ISO, ITIL, GDPR).

-Before starting a large project, I would ask if they have a strategy.
+Before starting a large project, I would ask if they have a strategy that identifies the important documents, the MUST haves.
 If not, I will create one with a timeline that identifies the production of critical documentation using MoSCoW.
+Process authors write:

-In the software industry, you could be involved in a wide range of documents such as writing:
+In the software industry, you could be writing a wide range of documents such as: